Water Softener Installation: Cost, Process & How to Choose

 Permit (if required) $50 – $150 Varies by municipality

-Annual maintenance costs add another $100–$300/year for salt (salt-based systems), plus occasional resin cleaner treatments.
+Annual maintenance costs typically add $60 to $300 per year for salt on salt-based systems, plus occasional resin cleaner treatments.

 DIY vs. Professional Installation

-DIY installation is feasible for handy homeowners comfortable with basic plumbing — cutting pipe, using compression fittings, and soldering.
-You can save $300–$800 on labor.
+DIY installation is feasible for handy homeowners comfortable with basic plumbing, including cutting pipe, using compression fittings, and soldering.
+You can save $500 to $1,000 on labor.
 However, if you're dealing with complex plumbing configurations, soldered copper pipes, or need a permit, a licensed plumber is the safer choice.
-Improper installation can void manufacturer warranties.
+Improper installation can void manufacturer warranties, and in California, a salt-based softener must be installed by a licensed C-55 or C-36 contractor to be code-compliant.

 Smart Savings Made Simple!